mathewbushuru/react-starter-kit/README.md

 #### Absolute imports

 I have configured absolute imports to make it easier to move files around and avoid messy import paths such as `../../../../Component`.
 After moving a file, all imports will remain intact.
-Here is how I have configured it in this project:
+Here is how it is configured in this project:

 In the `vite.config.ts` file, added:
 ```sh